FireFlans/sparrow/README.md

 - **SPIF Parsing**: Load any XML SPIF file, parse it and access data through REST API
 - **Security Label Handling**: Build STANAG 4774 labels (coming soon), convert them in JSON in a full (coming soon) or in a simplified format
-- **Security Label Playground (scheduled)**: Build compliant security labels from the provided SPIFs or from your own security policies
+- **Security Label Playground**: Build compliant security labels from the provided SPIFs or from your own security policies
 - **SPIF Administration (scheduled)**: Administrate your security policies from a unique web interface

 ## Getting Started